THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Rodney Bay seems to be restaurant central.
 We were advised that Big Chef has the best steaks you can find in the Carib.
-We dressed up and headed over for a date night on Monday night.
-We started with drinks at Tapas – owned by the same people – were I had a delicious mango mojito.
-As we were sipping our drinks and using the Internet, we were approached by a gentleman who needed a ride to his boat on the mooring.
+David and I dressed up and went over for a date night.
+We had drinks at Tapas – owned by the same people – where I had a delicious mango mojito.
+As we were sipping our drinks and using the Internet, a gentleman approached us who needed a ride to his boat on the mooring.
 Never one to turn down a deposit into the boat karma bank, we agreed, and thus we met Patrick, who generously bought us another round before David took him to his boat.

-Dinner at Big Chef was fantastic – David had a filet with Roquefort and I had a ribeye.
+Dinner at Big Chef was fantastic – David enjoyed a filet with Roquefort and I loved my ribeye.
 Even if you wanted to cook them at home, these nice cuts of beef are hard (if not impossible) to find in stores here.

-Tuesday morning I ran to the grocery store for one more big provisioning run.
+Tuesday morning I ran to the Massy Stores Gourmet grocery store for one more big provisioning run.
+Massy is a short walk away from the dinghy dock near Big Chef.
 I also bought some fruit from Gregory, who comes by in his little boat every morning.

 After lunch we were welcome to use the pool area – hot tub included.
 About a dozen ladies stayed to swim and chat.
 We went back and forth – hot tub until we sweated, then back to the cold pool.
 It was a nice break from saltwater swimming!

 We had planned on leaving Rodney Bay Thursday afternoon, but in the morning we discovered we had a problem with one of the pumps for our water maker.
-David made a trip to Island Water World, and while he made a small fix Madeline and I went to snorkel at the Pigeon Island Park.
+Madeline and I went snorkeling at the Pigeon Island Park.
 We were able to tie the dinghy up to the dock and we didn’t have to pay to snorkel.
 The snorkeling was better than I thought it would be.
-The water where Starry Horizons was anchored was very cloudy, but on the very north side of the bay it was clear.
-We saw one moray, and a ton of small fish!
+The water where Starry Horizons was anchored was very cloudy, but on the very north side of the bay, it was clear.
+We saw one moray and a ton of small fish!
 Incredibly large schools of small silver fish flowed over the seabed and coral, weaving and spinning around us.

 We had plans to meet one of Madeline’s friends who lives in St Lucia, Sara, for lunch.
 We ran a quick errand in the marina (trash for $5 EC) and on our way, we were stopped by a couple, Eduardo and Raquel, and Renato from Ipanema.
 Eduardo and Raquel have been following our blog and watching our videos!
 They are considering a Helia and had chartered Ipanema for vacation.
 Always exciting to meet people who’ve been keeping up with us!
 And check out Ipanema’s website, they are on an excellent adventure themselves.